Basti-an/yt-dislike/README.md

 ## WHY?

-YouTube removed the dislike count but dislike for most videos are still available via YouTube Data API v3 - so I wrote this to see whether I can actually publish this Extension to the Chrome Web Store.
-Also for certain kinds of videos like tutorials, dislikes are an important quick estimator for users.
+Although YouTube removed the dislike count, dislikes for most videos are still available via YouTube Data API v3 - so I wrote this Extension to see whether I can actually publish it to the Chrome Web Store.
+I want to read Googles reason for rejecting it 🤣 Also dislikes are an important quick estimator for certain kinds of videos like tutorials!

 ## Prerequisites